Altria Group or Altria (NYSE:MO) is not just a great company but a profitable one.

 1. All financial data in this article were obtained and referenced from Altria’s annual and quarterly financial statements which can be found in Altria’s Earnings Releases and Presentations.

-Other Stocks That You May Like
+Other Statistics That You May Like